Let The Buyer Beware About Addiction Treatment

 Let us assume a benign explanation underlying some of these (outrageous) claims: the staffs at all of these centers work hard, are proud of what they do, have seen many successes associated with their work, would love to help others, and are willing to “toot their own horns” a little if it helps prospective clients feel confident about choosing them.

-Reading about treatment outcome in the scientific literature is quite different than reading treatment center websites.
+Reading about treatment outcomes in scientific literature is quite different than reading treatment center websites.
 “Success rate” is a term not typically used, because actual treatment outcomes usually range from very poor to very good, even with the most effective treatments available.
-It is not sensible to divide that range into just two possibilities, success and failure.
+It is not sensible to divide that range into just two possibilities, success, and failure.

 Most scientific studies will therefore report the outcome range in at least several groups, such as: worse, not improved, slightly improved, significantly improved.
 Even individuals in the improved groups are not necessarily abstaining.
 In the largest study ever conducted of alcohol treatment (Project MATCH) the two outcome measures—the numbers they looked at to decide how effective the treatments were—were PDA (percentage days abstinent) and DDD (drinks per drinking day).
 Furthermore, in scientific studies, client self-reports about progress are usually confirmed by drug testing and reports by a family member (collateral reports), and outcomes may be measured long term (years).

 The financial reality for buyer beware addiction treatment centers is that they cannot afford to conduct their outcome studies according to these scientific standards (drug testing, collateral reports, long term follow-up, plus many other standards not mentioned here).
 If they could conduct their outcome studies according to currently accepted scientific standards, you would see their claims of success actually published in scientific journals—but they are not there.